Skip to content

 Choose your contractor carefully

-Missouri does not require state-level roofing contractor licenses, though contractors must comply with the Home Services Contracts Act and consumer protection statutes.
-Kansas City imposes local licensing requirements that homeowners should verify directly with the city building department.
-Before hiring any contractor, confirm they carry general liability and workers' compensation insurance, maintain a verifiable local business presence, and hold current municipal licenses.
+Missouri does not require state-level roofing contractor licenses, though contractors remain subject to the Home Services Contracts Act and insurance claim conduct rules.
+Kansas City homeowners should verify that contractors carry general liability and workers' compensation insurance, maintain verifiable local business presence, and hold any required municipal contractor licenses that Kansas City may impose.

 10